-Also Known As: persona in Spanish.
+Also known as: Persona in Spanish.
 Sequentially the terms in Spanish are primera persona, segunda persona and tercera persona (first, second and third persons).

-These sentences (the Spanish and English examples are equivalent) are in the first person:
+Examples: These sentences (the Spanish and English examples are equivalent) are in the first person:

 - We are happy.
 Estamos felices.

 These sentences are in the second person:

 These sentences are in the third person:

-They are happy.
+- They are happy.
 Están felices.